Buying or Leasing a Forklift: Which Is Best for You?

 Generally speaking, buying outright is the best option if you have the internal capacity to maintain your fleet according to the manufacturer’s recommended schedule.
 Leasing is better if your utilization needs are less predictable or if you want to implement a predetermined equipment replacement cycle.

 - Buying used: Buying used saves you money and helps you avoid the initial depreciation of buying new, while still giving you an asset you can sell later.
 However, there is always an element of risk when buying used.
 Working with a reputable dealer with knowledgeable technicians can help you mitigate this.

-- Renting: Renting involves higher fees than leasing, but represents less commitment.
+- Renting: Renting a forklift involves higher fees than leasing, but represents less commitment.
 It’s a great option when part of your fleet is down for repairs, when you have a special project requiring extra working capacity, or for other short-term needs.